mouhamaadibrahim/mouhamaadibrahim.github.io/resume.md

 - **Key Insights**:
   - Normalized death rates per capita, identifying **Hungary** with the highest mortality rate of **0.28%**.
   - Assessed vaccination progress, showing that the **U.S.** vaccinated over **68%** of its population with at least one dose.
+- **Result**: Provided insights to policymakers on effective pandemic response strategies and vaccine distribution optimization.
 - **Key Resources**:
   - **[View on GitHub](https://github.com/mouhamaadibrahim/Data-Driven-Solutions-Projects/blob/main/Analyzing%20COVID-19%20Trends%20(2020-2021%20Data)/README.md)**: Visit the GitHub repository for more details on this project, including the full documentation and analysis.

+*For a detailed overview and additional projects, visit the [Projects Page](/projects).*

 ## Professional Experience